 - Mascara

-- Black liquid eyeliner or kohl eyeliner
+- Black liquid eyeliner or kohl pencil eyeliner

 - Lash curler

-- Brushes
+- Brushes (angled, brow, and powder)

 Electronics & Technology